uniopen/uniopen2/README.md

   ```
   Then you also need to run ```mkdir -p /data/db``` to create the default /data/db directory.

+* Clone or download this repo and initialize it by running the following command in the terminal into the project folder ```npm install```
+* Rename .env.dev file into .env and setup your configuration parameters

 #### Launch
 In order to launch the project you have first to open MongoDB and Redis, finally you can open Uniopen:
 * MongoDB - open a terminal and run ```mongod``` and keep it running